01-edu/public/subjects/devops/joker-num/README.md

 $ read guess
 ```

-After running that line, you would type your password, press `Enter`, and it would be stored in the `$password` variable for later use.
+After running that line, you would type your guess, press `Enter`, and it would be stored in the `$guess` variable for later use.

+- `if [[ -z "$var" ]]`: could be helpful to check if a string is empty.